collision theory

 A successful collision is one in which the chemical bonds in the reactant molecules are broken.
 The molecules collide with energy above the activation energy.

-If the molecules collide with less force and the bonds in the reactants do not break, this is called an unsuccessful collision.
+If the molecules collide with less energy and the bonds in the reactants do not break, this is called an unsuccessful collision.
 This is outlined in the image below:

 Particle picture for an unsuccessful collision

+Image shows difference between successful and unsuccessful collisions.
 High activation energies will effectively stop the reactants turning into products.
 High activation energies will likely result in very slow reactions while fast reactions; such as explosions are likely to have very low activation energies.
+High activation energies could be due to strong bonds in the reactants which will require large amounts of energy to break them before any reaction can take place.
 Any factor that increases the number of successful collisions in a reaction will increase the rate of that reaction.
 There are four factors that will affect the rates of chemical reactions; these are:

 Practice questions